From Attic to Restore: How Wildlife Damage Repair Really Works in Michigan

 Once the contamination is gone and your home is sealed, it’s time to restore everything the wildlife damaged—safely, efficiently, and with craftsmanship you can trust.

-Titus Restoration doesn’t just stop at cleanup.
+Titus Contracting doesn’t just stop at cleanup.
 We offer in-house repair services that address the full scope of damage, bringing your home back to its original condition (or better).

 Common Damage We Repair: